-- 3. Using your network, a memory stick, or other available means, paste the entire folder into an appropriate location on your XenApp Server(s). - For example, you could paste the folder at the root level (such as C:\XenAppAgent75).
-Keep in mind that for version 6 and 6.5, you must install the agent on every XenApp Server.
-For version 7.5 (or later), you may choose to install an agent on one XenApp Server in each site, or to install on only one XenApp Server that has network access (and credentials) for all your sites. - 4.
+Using your network, a memory stick, or other available means, paste the entire folder into an appropriate location on your XenApp Server(s).

+For example, you could paste the folder at the root level (such as C:\XenAppAgent75).
+Keep in mind that for version 6 and 6.5, you must install the agent on a single XenApp Server for each Citrix farm.
+For version 7.5 (or later), you may choose to install an agent on one XenApp Server in each site, or to install on only one XenApp Server that has network access (and credentials) for all your sites.

 Ensure that, on your XenApp Server (Delivery Controller), there is an account with sufficient privileges to run the agent in production.